-- a.
-When a faculty complaint concerning salary comes to the attention of the Dean, he or she will attempt to resolve it through discussion with the faculty member and the department chair.
-If the faculty member is dissatisfied with the Dean's recommendation, he or she may file a salary grievance with the chair of the Committee on Faculty Rights and Responsibilities. - b.
+a.
+When a faculty complaint concerning salary comes to the attention of the Dean, they will attempt to resolve it through discussion with the faculty member and the department chair.
+If the faculty member is dissatisfied with the Dean's recommendation, they may file a salary grievance with the chair of the Committee on Faculty Rights and Responsibilities.

+b.
 The chair of the Committee on Faculty Rights and Responsibilities will appoint three members of the Committee to serve as a confidential grievance panel.

-- i.
-The panel will hear the arguments of the Dean, the chair, and the aggrieved faculty member. - ii.
-The grievance panel will submit a written advisory opinion to the Provost, Dean, chair, and aggrieved faculty member, addressing the arguments raised in the hearing. - c.
-The Provost will consider the opinion of the grievance panel in making his or her decision. - d.
+i.
+The panel will hear the arguments of the Dean, the chair, and the aggrieved faculty member.

+ii.
+The grievance panel will submit a written advisory opinion to the Provost, Dean, chair, and aggrieved faculty member, addressing the arguments raised in the hearing.

+c.
+The Provost will consider the opinion of the grievance panel in making their decision.

+d.
 The decision of the Provost is final.